mnsvz/mnsvz.github.io/_posts/2017-10-05-instamojo-merchant-app.markdown

 With the emphasis on total sales rather than new sales, it can be tough for merchants to get a sense of new sales coming in.
 From a business standpoint, we should make it ridiculously easy for merchants to see how Instamojo is helping them every single day.

-I was teamed up with our amazing Product Head, Dalan and Developer, Vedhvyas to get started on this project.
+I was teamed up with an amazing Product Head, Dalan and Developer, Vedhavyas to design and ship an android app for merchants.

 ---
 ## Research and Context